kchezik/Timing-Mismatch_Pink-Salmon/drafts/outline.md

 ##### Zooplankton Bloom, Match Mismatch and Climate
 - The ultimate food source of juvenile salmon in the estuary are zooplankton thus we need to know when the zooplankton bloom occurs in order to observe match-mismatch dynamics.
 Allen and Wolfe (2013) developed a model for estimating phytoplankton bloom which are consumed by zooplankton and whose bloom determines that of zooplankton.
 To estimate the timing of zooplankton bloom from observed phytoplankton bloom estimates we simply applied a constant lag period in which zooplankton was presumed to peak two weeks after phytoplankton bloom.
+	- Allen and Wolfe (2013) provide standard deviation estimates around their phytoplankton bloom timing.
+To capture 99.6\% of the variability around the mean estimate we measured uncertainty as three times the standard deviation on either side of the mean resulting in a 30 day zooplankton bloom window each spring.
-- To quantify match mismatch, we asked what proportion of estuary arrival date estimates coincided with the eight day window of zooplankton bloom for each population in each year.
+- To quantify match mismatch, we asked what proportion of estuary arrival date estimates coincide with the 30 day window of zooplankton bloom for each population in each year.
 Those populations and years with greater overlap suggest better opportunities for growth and survival, while those populations with smaller overlap suggest the opposite.
 - Ultimately, we wish to test whether correlative climates between the estuary and a populations natal spawn site impacts the likelihood of match mismatch dynamics.
 To do this we calculated a relative measure of climatic similarity in each year between each site and the estuary.
 	- Our index of climate similarity consists of calculating the absolute difference in temperature (mean, min and max) and precipitation (mean) between the estuary and each site, in each month of each year.
 We then standardize these four climatic measures of similarity between zero and one for each spawn year and sum those standardized differences within each site and year.
 A spawn year spans between July-01 and June-30 of the subsequent year thereby capturing direct impacts of climate on developing pink salmon embryos.
 The smaller the index value the greater the similarity between the estuary and the spawn site.
 	- Using these index values, we can evaluate the relationship between climate match-mismatch and estuary arrival timing match-mismatch.

+##### Predicting the Probability of Zooplankton Bloom Overlap
+- Understanding how tracking the climate of the estuary changes the likelihood of arriving during the zooplankton bloom, allows us to model how this relationship changes accross the network and determine if areas have been improving or deteriorating.
+- Here we used a stream network model to estimate how the probability of match-mismatch changes along the network.
+By logit transforming the probability of arriving in the estuary at the time of the zooplankton bloom, we were able to use a generalized linear model very similar to our spawn timing model where ...
+	- Describe model....
+- By using a stream network model we can capture the stream relationship of varied environmental variables that are conveyed to the network from the local climate.
+Furthermore, we can capture population driven correlations across the network by assuming that populations nearby on the network are more likely to respond similarily than populations further away.
+- Once we have the model we can predict along the network at different time periods and compare changes by simply differencing the predictions.
+In this way we calculate potential climate driven changes between 1970 and 2010 in climate similarity index and phenological match-mismatch with zooplankton bloom.

 Results
 =======